HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   even more specifically designed instruments that have no matching human technology counterparts;
   all functioning in perfect efficiency, humming in harmony.
-  Way, way beyond humanity's state of the art or even their capabilities of imagination, many of those equipments are fresh off the local electronics factories on the island (or directly 3D-printed inside the second layer), some right from the one at the foothill of Mt-Olivkronaĵo-
+  Way, way beyond humanity's state of the art, many of those equipments are fresh off the local electronics factories on the island (or directly 3D-printed inside the second layer), some right from the one at the foothill of Mt-Olivkronaĵo-